 The BRAIN Commons was designed with user-friendly Tools to empower the Brain Health research community.
 This unique resource allows registered users to combine, interpret, and analyze vast and disparate data types from different sources with sophisticated visualization and analytics tools.
 It is also designed to be accessible across a spectrum of competencies from the casual user to the advanced data scientist.

 The BRAIN Commons utilizes state-of-the art information technology to support petabyte-scale storage and integrated analysis of disparate data types including imaging, genomic, biomic, wearable, sensor, and clinical and preclinical data.

-For the programmer and data scientist, this resource also includes a builder’s studio for developers to create new analyses, pipelines and visualization tools.
+For the programmer and data scientist, this resource also includes data science tools for developers to create new analyses, pipelines and visualization tools.